patrick-llgc/Learning-Deep-Learning/paper_notes/drivevlm.md

 	- Page 12 A1-1: Jumbled sentence.
 	- Navigation information seems also added to the prompt.
 This is not mentioned in the main text.
 	- Figure 17: the coordinates of the two police are the same?
 Is this a typo or error by the LLM?
 Also, the images do not seem to be synchronized.
 This is particularly obvious in Fig. 17, but same issue happens in other figures too.
+	- It is insufficient to drive the car with front cam only.
+So in production, it is necessary to scale up to all cameras.